BenJohn98/N-Body4080/README.md

 - The Algorithm

+Once each of the inputs has been taken, the code then computes the acceleration due to gravity on each of the particles.
+The algorithm itself is fairly simple consisting of only a few functions.
+The function **sep** is required to generate the correlation function and simlply takes the position arrays (dependant on the selected position configuration) and generates a matrix of particle separations.
+The function **apply_boundary** defines the periodic boundary conditions of the box.
+The function **magdistance** simply computes the 3D distance for each particle.
+Then, **acceleration** returns the acceleration at a given timestep for each particle individually, calling **magdistance** to determine the magnitude of separation for each particle.
+The final function, **update**, updates and plots the position and velocity of each particle given the acceleration at each timestep.
+Included in this function is the plot of the correlation function at each timestep.

 - Output

+The final block of code is used to create an animation using the plots generated at each timestep.
+In a second panel, the correlation function is plotted for each timestep to easily compare with the distribution. ffmpeg is required to generate and view these animations and can be downloaded from...
+The path to where ffmpeg is saved needs to be specified in line...
+The animation is saved automatically as an mp4 file 'littleuniverse.mp4' in the same directory as the source code is being run.

 - Some extra notes and things to watch out for
 Can improve smoothness of animation by decreasing frames per timestep however code will take longer to run